Hotels near Double Eagle (army/air Force)

 Which hotels near Double Eagle (army/air Force) have a fitness center?

-Which hotels near Double Eagle (army/air Force) have a pool?
+Which hotels near Double Eagle (army/air Force) have an outdoor pool?

 Do any hotels near Double Eagle (army/air Force) offer a shuttle?